Man sentenced in case of girls gang-raped and sexually assaulted in Marsiling flat

 On Jun 12, 2021, a 16-year-old girl named as V1 in court documents was drinking with some friends and acquaintances at Admiralty Park when Uzair and his friends approached them on their electric scooters and shared a bottle of whiskey with them.

 The group went to the Marsiling flat.
-V1 did not want to go as she did not feel well, but was taken there on an e-scooter anyway.
+V1 did not want to go as she did not feel well, but Azri took her there on his e-scooter anyway.

 More than 10 people gathered in the flat past midnight on Jun 13, 2021, drinking whiskey.
 V1, who was intoxicated, had refused more alcohol but was forced to drink whiskey.

-While waiting at the flat for a friend to fetch her, V1 was molested and sexually assaulted in the bedroom by four men, including Uzair, while other men watched.
+While waiting at the flat for a friend to fetch her, V1 was molested and sexually assaulted in the bedroom by four men, including Uzair and his co-accused, while other men watched.

 V1 drifted in and out of consciousness as she was raped.
 She felt that she was being passed around and knew that she was being violated by several men, said the prosecutors.